siferati/intellwheels_nav/README.md

 #### DQN

-To run the DQN it is necessary to activate the virtual enviroment.
+To run the DQN it is necessary to activate the virtual environment.

 ```